uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

     ##  $ uempmed : num  4.5 4.7 4.6 4.9 4.7 4.8 5.1 4.5 4.1 4.6 ...
     ##  $ unemploy: num  2944 2945 2958 3143 3066 ...

-Do you think that the rate of unemployment is stable over the years?
+Do you think that unemployment is stable over the years?

 Let’s use the full ggplot2 syntax from now on, se we can build up our plots further: